Bernardo-MG/development-docs/web/interactive_view.md

 # Interactive View

-Modern frameworks and tecnologies allow splitting the frontend and backend completely, transforming the view into an interactive client which handles all communication with the server.
+Modern frameworks and technologies allow splitting the frontend and backend completely, transforming the view into an interactive client which handles all communication with the server.

+## Architecture

+This mixes well with client-server architectures.

+## State

+Data such as results from requests, or the user information, can be stored locally by the frontend client, which now handles part or the totallity of the application state.

 ## Example